obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 cheaper elsewhere, that's great!
 If you want to buy it from Amazon though, please use these links.
 It won't cost you more, but I'll get a nickel in my tip jar for having referred you.
-For the most part, I tried to find the bast match to the tool I actualy used, which may not necessarily be the best one available.
+For the most part, I tried to find the bast match to the tool I actually used, which may not necessarily be the best one available.

 [{% img right https://lh3.googleusercontent.com/-J3XlYj4ZvbI/U_OlzxnkQeI/AAAAAAAAQVU/gTCHxhL1fwU/s400/DSC00115.JPG 400 300 Manuel, relay instructions %}](https://picasaweb.google.com/lh/photo/hdiGnXv1VstAfb4W7UGMjo90Bmq-8q5KVhdpQ6O0Fv4?feat=embedwebsite)